Package io.datareplication.model

 @NonNull public @NonNull HttpHeaders toHttpHeaders()

 Return all headers for this entity.
-This combines the actual entity headers with the Content-Type and Content-Length headers from thebody
+This combines the actual entity headers with the Content-Type and Content-Length headers from thebody.- Specified by:

 - all headers for this entity